tural-ali/turalus/README.md

 ### Hi there 👋

-🔭 Software Architect @ OneDome.com
+🔭 Deputy CTO@OneDome.com

-🌱 Currently learning: GoLang
+🌱 Currently learning: Generative AI

-📫 How to reach me: hello@turalali.com
+📫 Reach me at: hi@turalali.com

 <!--
 **turalus/turalus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.